-This is not primarily an academic exercise, and a bibliography or referencing is not required, although it is expected that it will exhibit robust biblical and theological thinking which illustrate or substantiate your own faith and practice perspectives.
+This is not primarily an academic exercise although it is expected that it will exhibit robust biblical and theological thinking which illustrate or substantiate your own faith and practice perspectives.
+When citing publications, you will need to reference them as you would for an essay.